Hi, I'm Anna!

 From that moment, I promised not to shelve my creativity.
 I promised to bring it centre stage in my life and see where I could go with it.

 I bought some professional grade paints and paper and went for it.
+Working at my dining table.
 It felt amazing.
 The energy that decision gave me was incredible.

 My tonic.